Wanna be a Creative Arts Therapist?

 Once you've completed your Master's from an ANZACATA-approved program, you can apply for professional membership.

+You'll also need to comply with the ANZACATA code of ethics and be prepared for potential audits of your CPD and supervision logs.
 These requirements exist for a reason.
 Creative arts therapy is relational, often deeply personal work.
 Ongoing supervision and professional development aren't just boxes to tick.
 They're how you stay safe, ethical and effective as a practitioner.

 A few other things worth knowing

+Creative arts therapy in Australia is recognised as an allied health profession by Allied Health Professions Australia (AHPA), which adds a layer of professional credibility and advocacy.
 The profession is still relatively young in Australia compared to places like the UK, where art therapist is a protected title regulated by the Health and Care Professions Council.
 That means there's both a challenge and an opportunity: the field is growing, recognition is increasing, and there's room for practitioners who are willing to contribute to building the profession as it develops.

 Career settings for creative arts therapists are broad: private practice, community health, hospitals, mental health services, schools, aged care, disability services, palliative care, corrections, organisational settings.
 Some therapists specialise in particular populations or approaches, and many combine clinical work with community projects, research or teaching.